Gadeoli/rjs-component-library-themed/README.md

 # RJS Component Library Themed

 A reactjs component library with a custom theme support by default.
 This is a test for now.
-Testing with steled-components for know.
+Testing with steled-components for now.

 ## How to maintain